appdev-lessons/helper-methods-part-3/content.md

 ...
 ```

-Now's a good time for another **/git** commit.
+Now's a good time for another git commit.

 **BENP: CLI `git` 00:15:30 to 00:19:30 using chapters.
 Maybe better to wait to show in a separate subsequent lesson**

 ## Bootstrap Alerts 00:19:30 to 00:23:30

 Let's add some more bootstrap.
-Right now, when we add a movie at **/movies/new** there is a green sentence that comes up, which is the `:notice` message we set in our `create` action in the controller being rendered in the application layout:
+Right now, when we add a movie at `/movies/new` there is a green sentence that comes up, which is the `:notice` message we set in our `create` action in the controller being rendered in the application layout:

 ```erb
 <!-- app/views/layouts/application.html.erb -->